Sebazzz/sebazzz.github.io/_posts/2023-12-24-ldo-voron-v02-build-notes.md

 ### Electronics

 A bunch of stepper motors don't do anything by themselves - you need electronics.
 The stepper motors are already pre-wired correctly, so you don't need to worry about that.
+Also [keep the LDO wiring guide](https://docs.ldomotors.com/en/voron/voron02/wiring_guide_rev_a) as a reference.

 ![Motherboard fuse](/images/blog/2023-12-29-ldo-voron-v02-build-notes/beware-the-fuse.jpg)
 *Beware of the fuse: Mine was loose in the packaging of the motherboard.
 At first I thought I was being careless and dislodged a ceramic capacitor, but this is a fuse and it wasn't properly held in the BTT SKR Pico mainboard.
 Some tweezers made quick work of it.*